Arts Career Field

 Ballroom Dance Instructor, TC Dance Club International

 Seek out opportunities, such as those listed below, to develop the 10 Core Career Competencies.
-The competencies of Innovation & Creativity, Digital Literacy, Oral and Written Communication, and Engaging Diversity are especially valued in the Arts & Culture field.
+The competencies of Innovation & Creativity, Digital Literacy, Oral and Written Communication, and Engaging Diversity are especially valued in the Arts career field.

 Internships and Part-Time Jobs